aminnairi/dotfiles/README.md

 - `pass` Fish function to select and copy a password using Passbolt
 - Lots of programing language's interpreter & compiler installed (Python, Ruby, PHP, Julia, ...)
 - Tons of Fish's abbreviations for `docker` & `docker-compose`
+- `posting` for HTTP requests in the terminal

 ## 📖 Requirements